metio/terraform-provider-k8s/docs/data-sources/kiali_io_kiali_v1alpha1_manifest.md

 - `token` (String) Token / API key to access Grafana, for token-based authentication.
 May refer to a secret.
 - `type` (String) The type of authentication to use when contacting the server.
 Use 'bearer' to send the token to the Grafana server.
 Use 'basic' to connect with username and password credentials.
 Use 'none' to not use any authentication (this is the default).
 - `use_kiali_token` (Boolean) When true and if 'auth.type' is 'bearer', Kiali Service Account token will be used for the API calls to Grafana (in this case, 'auth.token' config is ignored).
 - `username` (String) Username to be used when making requests to Grafana with 'basic' authentication.
+May refer to a secret.

 <a id="nestedatt--spec--external_services--grafana--dashboards"></a>